laravel-liberu/documentation/docs/guide/getting-started.md

 Enjoy!

 ## Docker
-Laravel Enso comes with a simple docker environment to help with development.
+Laravel Liberu comes with a simple docker environment to help with development.
 By default, it has two containers, the liberu container and the liberu-mysql container.
 There is also an optional phpmyadmin container that can be used by removing the commented lines in `docker-compose.yml`.